escapegameibk/microcontroller/ECPROTO.md

 length byte, is not the index + 1 of a 0xFF byte, shoulde be considered invalid and should be discarded.
 The length is followed by an action id.
 Everything after the action id is the action's payload.
-The payload may contain any data, (except for the 0xFF byte, which may only be sent once in an entire frame) but the total length of the frame is required to be less than 255 bytes in order to prevent the length byte to overflow, in which case the receiving party may trat any incoming data as an invalid frame.
+The payload may contain any data, (except for the 0xFF byte, which should only be sent once in an entire frame) but the total length of the frame is required to be less than 255 bytes in order to prevent the length byte to overflow, in which case the receiving party may trat any incoming data as an invalid frame.
+The ONLY case where a 0xFF byte is valid is inside of the checksum

 ## Sending and receiving